RIS (file format)

 RIS is a standardized tag format developed by Research Information Systems, Incorporated (the format name refers to the company) to enable citation programs to exchange data.
 It is supported by a number of reference managers.
-Many digital libraries, like IEEE Xplore, Scopus, the ACM Portal, Scopemed, ScienceDirect, SpringerLink, Rayyan, Accordance Bible Software, and online library catalogs can export citations in this format.
-Citation management applications such as BibDesk, RefWorks, Zotero, Citavi, Papers, Mendeley, and EndNote can export and import citations in this format.
+Many digital libraries, like Web of Science, IEEE Xplore, Scopus, the ACM Portal, Scopemed, ScienceDirect, SpringerLink, Rayyan, The Lens, Accordance Bible Software, and online library catalogs can export citations in this format.
+Citation management applications can export and import citations in this format.

 Format

 The RIS file format—two letters, two spaces and a hyphen—is a tagged format for expressing bibliographic citations.
 According to the specifications, the lines must end with the ASCII carriage return and line feed characters.
 Note that this is the convention on Microsoft Windows, while in other contemporary operating systems, particularly Unix, the end of line is typically marked by line feed only.

 Multiple citation records can be present in a single RIS file.
 A record ends with an "end record" tag ER - with no additional blank lines between records.